Skip to Content

 On your hour-long hawk walk, you’ll get to enjoy watching these majestic creatures soaring through the skies, and diving into magical woodlands, before returning to your waiting arm.

-Private 90-minute tours can be arranged in advance, or simply stroll around at your own pace, taking in the sights and soaking up the charming atmosphere.
-Aside from the museum, there are also Quiet Man walking tours through the village, as well as a gift shop.
+Private 90-minute tours can be arranged in advance, or simply stroll around at your own pace, taking in the sights and soaking up the charming atmosphere (get your ticket here).

-The Cong Canal was originally designed to connect Lough Mask to Lough Corrib, via a number of locks.
+The canal was originally designed to connect Lough Mask to Lough Corrib, via a number of locks.

-Proposed in 1844, the project was later abandoned due to the increasing use of railways over canals.
-However, remnants of the project remain, and it’s interesting to take a look at.
+The canal was first proposed in 1844, but the project was abandoned when the use of railways gained in popularity.
+However, remnants of the project remain, and it’s well worth taking a look at.

 A number of beautiful stone bridges, aqueducts, and reinforced river banks remain close to the village.
 Other sections provide excellent trout fishing.